 What is BIPSCC Certification?

-Batterer intervention service providers operating in the State of Michigan who meet the Michigan standards for batter intervention service are eligible for BIPSCC-Certification.
+Battering intervention service providers operating in the State of Michigan who meet the Michigan standards for battering intervention services are eligible for BIPSCC-Certification.

 What are the benefits of BIPSCC Certification?

 - During the time that you are BIPSCC-certified, your program name and contact information will be easily accessible on the BISC-MI website to anyone who wants to make referrals in the communities you serve.